The Ivy League Connection

 Welcome to the Ivy League Connection

 Nationally and State recognized for their innovative approaches, the ILC works hand in hand with the District to provide scholarships to summer programs at highly selective Ivy League schools.
-For 2012 there are 11 programs at six schools available to the District’s students.
-For more information, see: 2012 ILC Course Offerings URLs (Student Allocation)
+For 2013 there are 11 programs at six schools available to the District’s students.
+For more information, see: '14 ILC Course Offerings URLs

-Welcome to the Ivy League ConnectionThe program is available to all qualified sophomores and juniors meeting the basic qualification standards of a weighted GPA (from the 9th grade) of 3.75 and a PSAT score of 140 or higher.
+Welcome to the Ivy League ConnectionThe program is available to all qualified sophomores and juniors meeting the basic qualification standards of a weighted GPA (from the 9th grade) of 3.75.

 Applicants must submit a generic Pre-Essay explaining why they want to be a part of the ILC and then a lengthier program specific essay.
-A selection committee will review the transcripts, test scores and essays and develop a list of applicants to be interviewed by a panel of professionals that may include doctors, lawyers, architects, scientists, elected officials, city managers and teachers.
+A selection committee will review the transcripts, test scores and essays and develop a ranked list of applicants to be interviewed by a panel of professionals that may include doctors, lawyers, architects, scientists, elected officials, city managers, teachers and more.
 The panelists are given wide latitude with their selections with the proviso that the ILC will only send qualified students to these programs.

 WHAT ARE THE BENEFITS OF BEING AN ILCer?